SSWConsulting/SSW.People.Profiles/Thiago-Passos/Thiago-Passos.md

 linkedin:  ""
 skype:  "thiagospassos"

 quote:  "Never give not having time as an excuse not to do something.
-Set your priorities and goals and you\'ll find out that a day may have 48 hours"
+Set your priorities and goals and you'll find out that a day may have 48 hours"
 ---

 ​​[ ![BookNow.png](/Images/Bio/BookNow.png)](http://veethere.com/With/ThiagoPassos) <span style="line-height:18px;">